joakim-brannstrom/dextool/plugin/mutate/doc/design/use_cases.md

  * The user import the previous analysis from file X into deXtool.
  * The user export a mutation result report to file Y (same fileformat as X).
  * The user only has to go through and determine equivalence for the new mutations.

+# REQ-plugin_mutate_uc_understand_analyze
+partof:
+###

+The user wants to help to understand what is being analyzed and mutated.

+## Why?

+It has been observed that it is hard for a user to understand this when the user uses symlinks.
+On one hand the plugin try to protect the user from rogue symlinks that point "outside" the e.g. a git repo.
+But on the other hand resolving the real path for symlinks makes it hard for an user that has symlinks to the source code from where they are building.

+Do not underestimate this point and the frustration it creates for an user.
+It leads to considerable irritation.
+To such a degree that the user will not use the tool.